 In this step, the first you need to do is site preparation and levelling.
 Next, you must clean the site to be constructed before the work is executed.
 Finally, the roots of trees and debris need to be removed.

 Before you start your construction, your surveyor needs to ensure that your construction plans correspond with the topography and stability of the environment.
 They know the best spots for building structures and learn to steer you away from certain parts of the property.

-Preparing a site and leveling a property are done in preparation for building, and having your property surveyed by a professional will ensure that you build on the best spot.
+Preparing a site and levelling a property are done in preparation for building, and having your property surveyed by a professional will ensure that you build on the best spot.

-After clearing and leveling, the land needs to be excavated in preparation for the foundation of your home.
-Finally, the building is supported on the foundation.
+After clearing and levelling, the land needs to be excavated in preparation for the foundation of your home.
+Finally, the building is supported by the foundation.